-If an employee of a business commits an act of negligence [ e.g. a Baltimore car accident] that injures another, while conducting the business of that employer, an injury victim may seek to recover damages from the employee that hurt them, or, from the business itself.
-Many Baltimore personal injury lawsuits are built on this principle, called respondeat superior.
+As a general rule, an employee of a business commits an act of negligence [ e.g. a car accident] that injures another, while conducting the business of that employer, an injury victim may seek to recover damages from the employee that hurt them, or, from the business itself.
+Many Baltimore personal injury lawsuits are built on this principle, which the law calls respondeat superior.

 The option to pursue the employer for the wrongful act of employee can take on enormous significance.
 Consider that most personal automobile policies issued in Maryland have coverage of only $30,000.
 Many commercial policies have coverage limits that exceed one million dollars.